meandthemoon/dinner-and-a-mural/README.md

 *If the OpenBaltimore web services (or an internet connection) are not available to import live data, then the datasets included in the project's `datasets` directory will be used instead.*

-After cloning the project, in a terminal, `cd` into the root project folder and type `grunt build --mysql-admin root`.
+After cloning the project, in a terminal, `cd` into the root project folder and type

+    npm install
+    grunt build --mysql-admin root

 If the MySQL root administrator's password is not known (or chosen not to be used), run the command using the username of an administrator account with known credentials.
 Enter the user's password when at the prompt's request.

 The outome the each build step will log to the terminal as well as